Kaki King: Style, techniques and instruments

 As a long-time Ovation player, King was invited to design her own custom guitar, the result being the Adamas 1581-KK model.
 Each guitar is signed by King, and she can be seen playing it often on tour and in The DVD for Tegan And Sara's The Con.

 King's fingerstyle playing combines fret-tapping with slap bass techniques, using the guitar for percussive beats, as well as sound layering and looping.
 Her playing style has been compared to Michael Hedges and Preston Reed, the latter of whom she explicitly cites as an influence.

 King uses Elixir Strings, particularly the Acoustic Light Guitar Strings on her custom Ovation Adamas guitar, and is a featured artist on the company's website.

 Personal life

-King is a lesbian.
-King married Jessica Templin in October 2012, giving Templin her name.
-The pair honeymooned in Australia, where King played at the Peats Ridge Festival.
-The couple have two children.
+King married Jessica Templin in October 2012, giving Templin her surname.
+They honeymooned in Australia, where King played at the Peats Ridge Festival.
+The couple has two children.